Yam Lal Kandel

 Yam Lal Kandel (यामलाल कँडेल) is a Nepalese politician, belonging to the Communist Party of Nepal (Unified Marxist-Leninist).
-He is the standing member of CPN-UML and parliamentary leader of CPN-UML in Karnali Province.
+He is currently serving as the 4th chief minister of Karnali Province since 10 April 2024.
+Kandel is the Parliamentary Party leader of the CPN (UML) in the province and is also member of Karnali Provincial Assembly from Surkhet 2(A) constituency since 2017.
+He is the standing committee member of CPN-UML.

 In the 2008 Constituent Assembly election he was elected from the Surkhet-2 constituency, winning 16297 votes.
-He completed his postgraduation in Commerce from Tribhuvan University in 1990 and has been engaged in full-time politics since 1979.
-He was nominated as minister in 1998, parliamentarian in 1994 and mayor in 1992.
+He completed his Master's degree in Commerce and Bachelor's degree in Commerce from Tribhuvan University in 1990 and has been engaged in full-time politics since 1979.
+He also served as a cabinet minister and was appointed Minister of Tourism and Civil Aviation of Nepal in 26 August 1998, parliamentarian in 1994 and mayor in 1992.